 Increasing Access to Experts

 The channels of sourcing expert insights have dramatically evolved since the industry first emerged in the late 90s and early 2000s.
-Today, freelance expertise is available by the minute, all thanks to recent technological development and platforms boasting access to compliant, trusted expertise.
+Today, freelance expertise is available by the minute, all thanks to recent technological innovations and platforms boasting access to compliant, trusted expertise.

 Rather than hire a full-time employee, co-talent sites offer individual investors and companies fractional access to expertise on a daily, weekly, or multi-monthly project basis.
 “The need to hire full-time has been obsolesced, and with it, a certain talent democracy has settled: you or your company needn’t be wealthy or well-known to attack freelance expertise,” a 2019 Forbes article on CleverX states.